David L. Downie: Academia career

 The Global Roundtable on Climate Change brought together representatives from corporations, research institutions, and government organizations to discuss the scientific consensus, economics, technology, and public policy issues associated with climate change.
-Following preliminary research and discussions, the group first met in 2005 and held a series of public and private meetings over the next five year.
+Following preliminary research and discussions, the group first met in 2005 and held a series of public and private meetings over the next five years.
 As part of this work, Downie organized two side-event panels during sessions of the global climate negotiations that featured presentations by Roundtable Participants, including himself, and also discussed the climate policy, the Roundtable, and related issues at other events during the climate negotiations and in other forums.

 Fairfield's environmental studies program now includes faculty and classes from many different departments and schools, including Anthropology, Applied Ethics, Biology, Business, Chemistry, Economics, English, Engineering, Environmental Studies, Philosophy, Politics, and Physics.
-Fairfield University has received early recognition as one of the nation's "Cool Schools" from the Sierra Club and in 2010, the Princeton Review first included Fairfield in the "Guide to 286 Green Colleges."
+Fairfield University has received recognition for its sustainability efforts, including the Sierra Club naming it as one of the nation's "Cool Schools" and the Princeton Review including Fairfield in its 2010 "Guide to 286 Green Colleges."
 The United States Environmental Protection Agency (EPA) honored the university with a 2010 Energy Star CHP Award for its energy smart CHP.
 In 2011, Downie accepted a Green Coast Award given to Fairfield University on behalf of its sustainability efforts.